sjbennett123/cryptinthnocturna/content/current_writeups/Chaos Reigns/_index.md

 rules_clarifications:
 craftsman_information:
 transformations: Chaos Elementals
 running_notes: The easiest way to close the node is to Imprison someone around the box with a cloak as a shield.
-Merrick is a PC Played by Dominic Hurly
+Merrick is a PC Played by Dominic Hurly.

 ---